ITPG88/group88_comp30022/README.md

 - Express.js
 - Node.js
 - EJS/HTML5
-- run *npm i* for dependencies
+- run _npm i_ for dependencies

+## Moderator Creation Terminal Application

+**Creation of a moderator account is simplified through a python script**

+Found in: /scripts/createMod

+Run the executable and a terminal should open.

+(Alternatively, simply run the python script)

+Follow the prompts to enter a Mongo URI, admin username and password.

 ## License

 - [MIT](https://choosealicense.com/licenses/mit/)
-- *see license folder for license copies*
+- _see license folder for license copies_